-From the duck pond, public art, the river backdrop and miles of both manicured paths and more natural trails, Alton Baker Park makes for another lovely fall photo destination.
+From the duck pond, public art, the river backdrop and miles of manicured paths and more natural trails, Alton Baker Park makes for another lovely fall photo destination.
 Pose on a footbridge, down by the water or show off your active side cycling on the trails.

 - The Simpsons Mural in Springfield, or in front of any of the region's beautiful murals that resonates with you.

 - On top of Spencer Butte (big climb, big rewards).

 - Covered Bridges — Cottage Grove has six, and these historic landmarks make lovely backdrops.

 - Wayne Morse Family Farm — a small park with leafy trails and grassy lawns.

 Quick Photo Tips:

 - If using a smartphone, try stepping closer to your subject instead of using zoom.

 - Make sure your lens is clean.

 - Take lots of shots!
 You can always delete later.

-- When shooting children, make a game of posing to keep them interested.
+- When photographing children, make a game of posing to keep them interested.
 Sometimes it helps to get the silly shots out of the way first.

 - If you're trying to get the whole family in the shot, don't forget your tripod.